rjayroach/prepd-gem/README.md

 On the target machine, use prepd to decrypt the file and place it in the correct directory

 - Clone the project repository
-- Place the gpg tar file in the User's home directory
+- Place the gpg tar file in the project's data directory
 - Run prepd.
-It will expect to find the credentials file in the User's home directory
+It will expect to find the credentials file in the project's data directory

 ```ruby
 prepd